 Just for fun: RGB flowers

-An all-digital variant of this technique continues to be employed in the field of astrophotography (in my case, for making photographs of the planets).
+An all-digital variant of this technique continues to be employed in the field of astrophotography where there are certain advantages in using cameras with monochrome sensors and RGB filters (in my case, for making photographs of the planets).